 There are a huge number of books on specialty topics, from matrix models to survival, occupancy, capture-recapture, and integrated population models, and I encourage you to find and purchase those that are most beneficial to your research and learning.

-Grades will be based on weekly participation in coding exercises and code-sharing from previous coding exercises (10 pts per weekly meeting).
+Grades are pass/fail, and will be based on weekly participation, including coding exercises and code-sharing from previous coding exercises.
+Given different experience levels, a truly honest effort given your skill level is what I’m looking for (10 pts per weekly meeting).